Mutual Divorce Lawyer Fees

 No, we maintain a fixed case fee for everyone and do not negotiate on it.

-The fee is higher for NRIs because they do not travel to India for the mutual divorce process, which necessitates additional work.
+The fee is ₹15,000 higher for NRIs because they typically cannot travel to India for the court proceedings, which necessitates additional legal work.
+However, if an NRI client is able to travel to India for the required hearings, the additional fee will be waived.

 No, you do not need to make future payments once you’ve initiated the process.